+"Oh, children, children, why are you following me?"
 Forward they went again and one of the girls walked on each side of the Lion.
 But how slowly he walked!
 And his great, royal head drooped so that his nose nearly touched the grass.
-Presently he stumbled and gave a low moan.
-"Aslan!
+Presently he stumbled and "Aslan!
 Dear Aslan!" said Lucy, "what is wrong?
 Can't you tell us?"
 "Are you ill, dear Aslan?" asked Susan.